jklarenbeek/protoduino/README.md

 #### - **Error Handling**

-When a spawned protothread using the `PT_SPAWN` or `PT_FOREACH` macros throw an error, the parent thread handles the error using the `PT_ONERROR` macro and raises an error automatically.
-The only macro that not handles a error automatically is the `PT_WAIT_THREAD`, and errors should be handled by the caller for this macro.
+When a spawned protothread using the `PT_SPAWN` or `PT_FOREACH` macros throw an error, the parent thread handles the error using the `PT_ONERROR` macro and raises an exception automatically.
+The only macro that not handles an error automatically is the `PT_WAIT_THREAD` macro.
+With this macro, the errors should be handled by the caller.
 The `PT_ONERROR` macro requires the returned state of a protothread to decide whether or not an error occured, which is by design stored in the local variable `PT_ERROR_STATE` and should be used in the majority of cases when using the `PT_ONERROR` macro.
 The `PT_ERROR_STATE` local variable replaces the `PT_YIELD_FLAG` variable used in protothreads v1.4 and therefor doesn't add any overhead using error handling.
 Error and exception handling does not add any more overhead with v2 then v1.4 does.
 See the `08-pt-try-catch.ini` example for its usage.

-#### - **Iterator Protothreads**
+#### - **PT_FINALLY Clause**

-Protothreads v2 includes additional macros `PT_FOREACH` and `PT_ENDEACH`, which allow for easy handling of iterator protothreads.
-These macros can be used in combination with the `PT_YIELD` or `PT_YIELD_UNTIL` macros.
-See the `07-pt-yield-foreach.ino` example for its usage.
+Protothreads v2 introduces the `PT_FINALLY` clause, which can be called by the parent thread using the `PT_FINAL` macro.
+This provides a way to gracefully handle the shutdown of a protothread, serving as a substitute for the `PROCESS_EXITHANDLER` macro in Contiki-OS.

 #### - **Code Restrictions**

 Within the protothread, normal code can be used, with a few restrictions.
 These restrictions are similar with protothreads v1.4, i.e. watch out with local variables, but also warns you for example, with the use of a `PT_YIELD` statement which should preferably not be placed in a `PT_CATCHANY`, `PT_CATCH`, or `PT_FINALLY` block.

-#### - **PT_FINALLY Clause**

-Protothreads v2 introduces the `PT_FINALLY` clause, which can be called by the parent thread using the `PT_FINAL` macro.
-This provides a way to gracefully handle the shutdown of a protothread, serving as a substitute for the `PROCESS_EXITHANDLER` macro in Contiki-OS.

 ### **Compatibility**